 1906 Brewster's Millions is the tale of a lucky young man who must spend a million dollars in order to earn another million.
 Adapted from George Barr McCutcheon's story by Winchell Smith and Byron Ongley, the show has a cast that includes John Drew Devereaux and the debut of the fictitious actor George Spelvin.
 Spelvin, a favorite of author Smith, would be employed whenever a name is needed for a dead body on stage, a doll used as a babe-in arms, or when an actor is 'doubling' parts.

-1923 The Song and Dance Man is, not surprisingly, George M. Cohan, who also wrote and produced this comedy at the Hudson Theatre.
+1923 The Song and Dance Man is, not surprisingly, George M. Cohan, who also wrote and produced the comedy at the Hudson Theatre.
 The story highlights the redemption of an unemployed entertainer who turned to robbery [instead of waiting tables].

 1999 Usually a big night on Broadway, this New Year's Eve sees many shows canceling performances owing to the size of expected crowds ushering in the 2000's.

 2005 The Broadway trade group the League of American Theatres and Producers announces that Broadway has enjoyed its most prosperous year ever, taking in $825 million, up ten percent from the previous year.

 2011 The West End production of Priscilla, Queen of the Desert closes after a run of over 1,000 performances at the Palace Theatre.
 The musical about the adventures of a trio of drag queens who journey across the Australian Outback, opened in London on March 23, 2009.

 2014 Kelli O'Hara makes her Metropolitan Opera debut in the Franz Lehár operetta The Merry Widow, playing the role of Valencienne.
 Directed and choreographed by Susan Stroman, the production stars Renée Fleming in the title role.
 Fleming makes her Broadway debut a few months later in the short-lived comedy Living on Love.